IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ## Background on the problem environment

-The application interacts with both patient and Authorization Server to support the granting of an access token.
+The application interacts with the user and the Authorization Server to support the granting of an access token.
 The application then uses the access token to retrieve and update health related data.

 The key issues include: